 Once the nearest upstream mobile carrier has accepted the message for delivery to the SMS network where you intend to send the message, the status is updated to “sent” (from “sending” or “accepted.”)

-The status is updated to “delivered.”
-This means that the carrier has sent the message to the phone, which has returned the signal stating that the SMS is received, which gets forwarded to us.
-Detailed delivery reports are not available everywhere in the world, which means “sent” and “delivered” indicate the same thing, as handset delivery cannot be confirmed.
+This means that the carrier has sent the message to the phone, which has returned the signal stating that the SMS is received.
+Then the signal gets forwarded to us.
+Unfortunately, detailed delivery reports are not available everywhere in the world, which means “sent” and “delivered” indicate the same thing, as handset delivery cannot be confirmed.